-In the 2012 Anholt GfK Nations Brand Index the UK retained 3rd place as a 'nation brand' behind the USA and Germany.
+In the 2013 Anholt GfK Nations Brand Index the UK retained 3rd place as a 'nation brand' behind the USA and Germany.
 Rankings are out of 50 nations, including leading and emerging economies, and are produced by collating the views of 20,000 people around the world each year.

 Inbound Tourism to the UK

 In 2012 the UK ranked eighth in the UNWTO international tourist arrivals league behind France, USA, China, Spain, Italy, Turkey and Germany (down two places from sixth which the UK held in the years to 2010, with Turkey in 2010 and Germany in 2011 over-taking the UK).
 The UK accounted for 2.8% of global arrivals (down slightly from 3.0% in 2011).

 In 2012 the UK retained eighth place in the international tourism earnings league (in recent years the UK's highest rank was fifth in 2005 and 2006) behind the USA, Spain, France, China, Italy, Macao and Germany according to UNWTO figures.

 The UK accounted for 3.4% of international tourism receipts in 2013.

 In 2012 France, Germany and the USA were the top three markets in terms of number of visits to the UK accounting for nearly one-in-three visits.
 The top three markets measured in terms of visitor spend were USA, Germany and France, accounting for one-quarter of visitor spend.

 A separate page is dedicated to covering key Inbound Tourism Facts